Wireless Copilot: An AI-Powered Partner for Navigating Next-Generation Wireless Complexity: Introduction

-\item We propose a novel cognitive framework for \emph{Wireless Copilot}.
-It is built on four key functions that enable a new human-network interaction paradigm.
-This \emph{Wireless Copilot} is the novel layer between network infrastructure and human operators
+\item We propose a cognitive framework for \emph{Wireless Copilot}.
+It is built on four key functions that enable a human-network interaction paradigm.
+This \emph{Wireless Copilot} is the novel layer between network and human operators

 \item We define \emph{Wireless Copilot} as a new architectural partner for managing the network lifecycle.
 Using 6G-enabled Low-Altitude Wireless Networks (LAWNets), we demonstrate \emph{Wireless Copilot}'s role as a cognitive orchestrator that executes complex, cross-domain control actions.